Castra Albana: The "thermae parvae"

-Soldiers' lodgings
+Barracks

-Not much remains of the buildings within the castra - some terraces, probably part of a barracks or soldiers' lodgings, have been found in the retentura (the part of the castra located between the praetorium and the porta decumana), inside the property of the episcopal seminary and the property of the Daughters of Immaculate Mary on San Fracesco d'Assisi Street.
+Some terraces, probably part of a barracks, have been found in the retentura (the part of the castra located between the praetorium and the porta decumana), inside the property of the episcopal seminary and the property of the Daughters of Immaculate Mary on San Fracesco d'Assisi Street.
 These ruins consist of five walls of the substructure arranged on different levels.
 On the second level, traces of a partition wall were found, which created rooms about 6 metres wide.

-During the archaeological excavations of 1915–1916, they found walls of 4.50 x 4.50 metre rooms in various constructive techniques on top of older walls dating back to the 1st century BC, all along San Francesco d'Assisi Street from the rectangular tower to the porta principalis sinistra.
+During the archaeological excavations of 1915–1916, they found walls of 4.5 x 4.5 metre rooms in various constructive techniques on top of older walls dating back to the 1st century BC, all along San Francesco d'Assisi Street from the rectangular tower to the porta principalis sinistra.

-Further, indecipherable patterns of parallel walls were found in 1914 near the northwest side, in the Piazza della Rotonda.
+Parallel walls were found in 1914 near the northwest side, in the Piazza della Rotonda.
 They are not aligned with the grid of the castra and a bulla from the time of Hadrian, which suggests that these buildings predated the castra and were razed to the ground during its construction.
 "An intricate pattern of walls" was found under the Piazza della Rotonda, where the excavators of 1915-1916 found the remains of the rooms mixed with blocks of peperino fallen from the nearby wall of the northwest side.
 Other rooms were identified in the Piazza San Paolo from the same period.
 In general, the lodgings were built in opus latericium, interspersed with blocks of peperino from the end of the second century.
 In the 1980s, further remains of lodgings were identified, as well as a building with a portico on Castro Pretorio Street.